Get started with Bitnode Studio

 Sparrow Bitcoin Wallet

-This chapter describes how to run Sparrow Wallet on your Bitnode Box, set up the local server, test the connection to your Bitcoin Core node, and create a Bitcoin wallet in Sparrow.
+This chapter describes how to run Sparrow Wallet on your Bitnode Studio, set up the local server, test the connection to your Bitcoin Core node, and create a Bitcoin wallet in Sparrow.

 Getting started with Sparrow Bitcoin Wallet